 You are the first person to grant prospective (and current) customers permission to walk all over you and abuse your time, talent and expertise.
 Some prospective customers enjoy being ambiguous and stressing you out about the status of a contract.
 What makes you think they will act differently once the sale is consummated?
 Are they really worth the drag on your professional self-confidence?

-If the end of each fiscal quarter is another quota horror story, you may be engaged in an endless loop of jumping through your organization’s hoops.
-You may be selling the wrong stuff for your skill sets and level of interest.
-You may not be a hunter-type.
-You even may be in the wrong profession, but may be an incredible professional asset within another organization.
+If the end of each fiscal quarter is yet another quota horror story, you may be engaged in an endless loop of jumping through your organization’s hoops.
+Consider you may be selling the wrong stuff for your skill sets and level of interest.
+Or you just may not really be a hunter-type.
+In fact, you may even be in the wrong profession.
+Yet you can become an incredible professional asset within another, more enlightened organization.
 Understand the difference.
-Don’t be afraid to change your career trajectory.
+And do not be afraid to change your career trajectory.

 Right sales place.
 Wrong sales function?